 Small classes are a significant advantage of our sixth form.
 The standard of teaching across the board is very high and the range and combinations of subjects, very broad.
 The enthusiasm of the teachers inspired my own enthusiasm and passion for the subjects which I chose – Latin, French and German.
 Dr. Martin’s end-of-term translations of popular lyrics such as ‘You’re my sex bomb!’ made me see how much fun Latin could be, and combined of course with some inspiring discussions of The Aeneid and Ovid’s Metamorphoses encouraged me to choose the subject that I now love.
 (2007 leaver now reading classics at Cambridge)

 The sixth form offers rich opportunities not only to blossom academically, but to develop and refine softer skills such as leadership, public speaking, creativity, commitment, time management and empathy.
-You will have increasing freedom such as being able to choose when to study, and you will also have greater responsibilities.
-In the lower sixth you will organise school societies including younger girls and these will often involve fundraising or other events.
+You will have increasing freedom such as being able to choose when to study, and you will also have greater responsibilities, often involving fundraising or other events.
 Taking leadership roles in your houses demands commitment and a willingness to pull one’s weight.

 Unlike sixth-form colleges, St Swithun’s is a community with all the advantages and boundaries implicit in such a microcosm of society.
 We all benefit from learning about compromise and working together for the good of everyone.
 Members of the sixth form here have an important and exciting role as you take the lead on suggesting and instituting change.
 By acting with imagination and integrity, you set the tone for the rest of the school.